apache/fury-site/docs/compiler/schema-idl.md

 Services define RPC method contracts in Fory IDL.
-They are optional: schemas with services still generate the normal data model types, and gRPC service code is generated only when the compiler is run with `--grpc` for supported language outputs such as Java, Python, Go, Rust, C#, Dart, Scala, Kotlin, and JavaScript.
+They are optional: schemas with services still generate the normal data model types, and gRPC service code is generated only when the compiler is run with `--grpc` for supported language outputs such as Java, Python, Go, Rust, C#, Swift, Dart, Scala, Kotlin, and JavaScript.
 JavaScript browser gRPC-Web clients are generated with `--grpc-web`.

 ```protobuf